lpea/raytracing/README.md

 # raytracing
 Simple raytracer in Python

+Note: originally written in Python, the algorithm was ported to C++ which is absurdly faster of course :-)

 ## General Principle

 An image is formed by simulating the path of the light that hits each pixel.
 The key principle is that the path of the light is calculated backwards compared to the actual physical phenomenon.
 Instead of going from a light source to the sensor, virtual rays go from the sensor and bounce on objects before reaching a light source.